Shrey00/bobProject/README.md

-# Getting Started with Create React App
+# Getting Started with this project

-1. npm i
-2. npm start
+ npm i - to install the dependencies npm start